noahgift/dot-net-6-aws/README.md

-# dot-net-6-aws
+# dot-net-6-aws-containers
-.NET 6 on AWS
+.NET 6 on AWS for Containers using Cloud9

 ## This covers installation on Cloud9